cloudeight/style-guidelines/html-and-templates/README.md

 If you are setting variable properties as arrays or objects or passing arrays to an include, they should:

-- Have the opening array/object literal on the same line as the first line of the expression
+- Have the opening array/object literal on the same line as the same line as the expression keyword
 - Use single quotes for key properties
+    - Except when passing variables through to an include
 - Have no space before a key property colon
 - Have a single space after a key property colon
-- Use single quotes for key values
+- Use single quotes for string values
-    - Unless the key value is taking the value of another variable
 - Have no trailing comma on the last key value pair
 - Have the closing array/object literal on a new line